apache/flink-ml/docs/content/docs/operators/feature/minmaxscaler.md

 under the License.
 -->

-## Min Max Scaler
+## MinMaxScaler

-Min Max Scaler is an algorithm that rescales feature values to a common range [min, max] which defined by user.
+MinMaxScaler is an algorithm that rescales feature values to a common range [min, max] which defined by user.
 ### Input Columns